Carl J. Hartmann III | Attorney

 we feel the need to remind the Appellate Division that "because of their very potency, inherent powers must be exercised with restraint and discretion."
 Chambers, 501 U.S. at 44, 111 S. Ct. at 2132.
 A court cannot be motivated by vindictiveness or retribution when issuing sanctions.
 Indeed, courts must fight the temptation to find all losing arguments frivolous, and should only award sanctions in cases in which they are clearly justified.

 In Territorial Court of the Virgin Islands v.
-Estate Thomas Mall, (of counsel) the entire structure of the courts in the U.S. Virgin Islands was at issue.
+Estate Thomas Mall, (of counsel) a threat to the entire structure of the courts in the U.S. Virgin Islands was at issue.
 As the Third Circuit put it,

 [T]he District Court has been exercising jurisdiction over civil actions where concurrent jurisdiction is vested by Virgin Islands law in the Territorial Court for the last six years.
 If we were to accept the Territorial Court's construction of section 1612(b) at this late date, we would throw into confusion hundreds or even thousands of civil actions that the District Court has processed over the last six years.